 Our Analysis and Test Results

-The REI Magma is the lightest in our review by a full 12oz, but it's also less warm than similarly priced bags, especially when compared with our Best Buy Award winner, the Rab Ascent 900.
+The REI Magma is the lightest in our review, but it's also less warm than similarly priced bags, especially when compared with our Best Buy Award winner, the Thermarest Questar 0.
 The Western Mountaineering Versalite is rated to 10º, and it feels much warmer than the Magma.
-Out the box, this bag impressed our testers with its loft, rivaling the Western Mountaineering Bags, for around half the price.
+Out the box, this bag impressed our testers with its loft, rivaling some Western Mountaineering models, for around half the price.

 The 10º rating on this bag is representative of the lower limits of this bag.
 The Western Mountaineering Versalite is also rated to 10º, but it has 2.5 more ounces of down, making it loftier and providing a thicker layer of heat-trapping feathers.
 If your winter climate is typically mild and dry, and temps aren't dipping below the mid-teens, this bag is a good super lightweight choice.
 For summertime alpinism or "alpine-light" adventures in the Sierra, this bag has a great warmth-to-weight-to-price ratio.

 Weight is this bag's strong suit, and rarely have we seen an 850 fill power down bag at a sub $400 price range.
 17.6oz of the total weight of the bag is down, leaving 12.4oz dedicated to the material weight.
-The shell is comprised of lightweight Pertex Quantum, which feels so thin and light that one tester commented that she felt like she was sleeping in a garbage bag.
+The shell is comprised of lightweight Pertex Quantum, which feels so thin and light that one tester commented that she felt like she was sleeping in a garbage bag (as far as weight was concerned).
 The Magma is available in three sizes, fitted, regular, and relaxed.
 This means that you can trade comfort and space inside the bag for even more weight savings.
 The Magma and Western Mountaineering Versalite were the two lightest bags in the fleet.

 Our test model is the "regular fit" version of the Magma.
 We like the roomy foot box, where you can relish in the extra space for your tired feet, or store a hot water bottle or some clothing that needs to stay warm.
-The shoulder and hip girth measurements on the Magma are the same as our Editors' Choice Award winner, the Brooks Range Drift -10, but the taper of the Magma is different, making it more difficult to bend our legs up to our chest, and generally making this bag feel a bit narrower.
+The hip girth measurements on the Magma are wider than our Editors' Choice Award winner, the Western Mountaineering Kodiak MF, but the taper of the Magma is different, making it more difficult to bend our legs up to our chest, and generally making this bag feel a bit narrower.

-This bag packs down smaller than all the other bags in our review, making it great for alpine adventures, backpacking, bike touring, traveling, or any activity where space is a premium.
+This bag packs down as small as any other bag in our review, making it great for alpine adventures, backpacking, bike touring, traveling, or any activity where space is a premium.
 It packs down pretty small in its included stuff sack, but in a proper compression sack, it compresses to the size of a cantaloupe.
-Similar packed sizes are found in models like the Sea to Summit Talus III, Mountain Hardwear Torch 3, and Nemo Sonic.
+A similar packed size is found in the Versalite.

 We feel like a lot of the price, and weight savings comes from a lack of features.
 The Magma has one cinch cord for the hood and collar that slips open too easily when we jostled around and didn't seal up all the way over your face.
 This is important for sleeping out in the wind, and all our favorite bags close up so that only your nose sticks out.
 Instead of a full draft collar that encircles your neck, the Magma has an "insulated yoke" that hangs down under the chin and doesn't keep out the cold air as well as a collar.
 The Magma has a sweet zipper that has a guard on the top of it, ensuring snag-free operation.